garrandall/popular-music-data/tracks/uh-huh-b2k.md

   start_date: '2002-06-01'
 ---

 Yeah
 Hey yo trick
 How you gonna come up w/ something like this man?
 Yeah
 When this come on
 They'll be like "uh-huh"
 haha
 Red Zone
 Yo B2k
 Yo, Where you at?

 Girl you messed up when you let me in
-Told your best friend that you wanted me then she called me up and hipped me to your steez told me you were lookin for a guy like me so i said hold on i dont want unless shorty really wanna have some fun then she said that you told her i was what you want when i call you dont try to front
+Told your best friend that you wanted me then she called me up and hipped me to your steez told me you were lookin for a guy like me so I said hold on I don't want unless shorty really wanna have some fun then she said that you told her I was what you want when I call you don't try to front

 I'm the guy in your dreams
 that you had last night
 I'm the benz wit tha 20'z
 that you wanna drive
 I'm the thug in your life
 that'll treat you right
 got ya hooked cause im bringin everything you like uh huh

 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)
 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)

 Now we're all out in the open
 Everybody knows about you and me
 Ain't no more need for you and me to creep
-I want you so bad I dont care who sees so girl hold on I got what you want
+I want you so bad I don't care who sees so girl hold on I got what you want
 I know you aint scared to go have some fun so let your girls know that you found someone who be keepin you tight and crunk

 I'm the guy in your dreams
 that you had last night
 I'm the benz wit tha 20'z
 that you wanna drive
 I'm the thug in your life
 that'll treat you right
 got ya hooked cause im bringin everything you like uh huh

 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)
 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)

 Two months of conversation
 man its a major
 spit the game undercover
 I'm lethal like dannie glover
 got you runnin to your mother
 makin plans for life
-yo im only 15 what I need wit a wife we can walk through the mall while i hold ya hips or you can hang out the drop while im pushin the whip take you on a ride that you'll never forget runnin home tellin ya friends lil fizz is it got ya hooked by the way that I lick my lips and I got many dimes i aint sweatin a chick yo I run these girls from coast to coast droppin game so sick I got em doin the most
+yo im only 15 what I need wit a wife we can walk through the mall while I hold ya hips or you can hang out the drop while im pushin the whip take you on a ride that you'll never forget runnin home tellin ya friends lil fizz is it got ya hooked by the way that I lick my lips and I got many dimes I aint sweatin a chick yo I run these girls from coast to coast droppin game so sick I got em doin the most

 I know that you wantin this
 tell me can you handle it
 show me how you work dem hips
 and maybe you can roll with it
 I know that you wantin this
 tell me can you handle it
 show me how you work dem hips
 and maybe you can roll with it

 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)
 I know that you wantin this (uh huh) tell me can you handle it (uh huh) show me how you work dem hips (uh huh) and maybe you can roll with it (uh huh)